-3973.
+- 3973.
 Selected Aspects of Health Promotion (1-6).
 Special topics for nursing majors.
 May serve as a bridge for out-of-sequence or transfer students.
-Content will vary depending on student needs and interests.

-4180.
-Trauma Nursing (2-3).

-A broad overview of the specialty of trauma nursing and the multiple factors that affect patient care in an emergency or trauma situation.

-4220.
-Integrative Healing Therapies (2-3).

-Theoretical and empirical basis for the use of selected integrated healing therapies in clinical nursing practice.
+Content will vary depending on student needs and interests. - 4180.
+Trauma Nursing (2).
+Pr., NURS 3720 or 3730.
+A broad overview of the specialty of trauma nursing and the multiple factors that affect patient care in an emergency or trauma situation. - 4220.
+Integrative Healing Therapies (2).
+Pr., NURS 3720 or 3730.
+Theoretical and empirical basis for the use of selected integrated healing therapies in clinical nursing practice. - 4510.

-4510.
 Health Care Perspectives of Exceptional Students (2-3).

-This course will study exceptional children and youth from a health care perspective.
-Additional emphasis will include the collaborative relationship between teachers of medically fragile students and the school nurse.

-4520.
-Interpersonal Violence: Dynamics, Assessment, and Interventions (2-3).Concepts and theories related to psychosocial dynamics of victims of interpersonal violence

-4530.
-End-of-Life Care (2-3).

-This course will explore various issues related to end-of- life care.
-Topics that reflect current issues and trends within the health care delivery system will be examined, including quality of life and ethical and legal considerations.

-4540.
-Camp Nursing (2-3).

-Role of the camp nurse, safety issues, common health problems, treatment of common illnesses, and developmental considerations in the camp population.

-4550.
-Emergency Nursing: A Holistic Approach (2-3).

-Concepts and theories inherent in the delivery of holistic emergency nursing care.

-4560.
-Disaster Management (2-3).

-Concepts and theories inherent in the nursing management of natural and man-made disasters.

-4860.
-Public Policy in Nursing (2-3).
+A study of exceptional children and youth from a health care perspective.
+Additional emphasis on the collaborative relationship between teachers of medically fragile students and the school nurse. - 4520.
+Interpersonal Violence: Dynamics, Assessment, and Interventions (2).
+Pr., NURS 3720 or 3730.
+Concepts and theories related to psychosocial dynamics of victims of interpersonal violence. - 4530.
+End-of-Life Care (2).
+Pr., NURS 3720 or 3730.
+Explores various issues related to end-of-life care.
+Topics that reflect current issues and trends within the health care delivery system examined, including quality of life and ethical and legal considerations. - 4540.
+Camp Nursing (2).
+Pr., NURS 3720 or 3730.
+Role of the camp nurse, safety issues, common health problems, treatment of common illnesses, and developmental considerations in the camp population. - 4550.
+Emergency Nursing: A Holistic Approach (2).
+Pr., NURS 3720 or 3730.
+Concepts and theories inherent in the delivery of holistic emergency nursing care. - 4560.
+Disaster Management (2).
+Pr., NURS 3720 or 3730.
+Concepts and theories inherent in the nursing management of natural and man-made disasters. - 4860.
+Public Policy in Nursing (2).
 Political, legislative, and policy processes related to health care delivery.
 Required of EARN students, may be used as an elective for students in the traditional program.

+Other

+3901.
+Special Topics for Transitional Students (2).
+Selected nursing concepts and content validating previously completed nursing courses.

-Dr. Bradley Moody, Acting Dean
+Dr. Bayo Lawal, Dean